-Figure 2.22 Bar prevented from rotation
+Figure 2.22 Bar prevented from rotating.

 Solution 2.8.
-To keep the bar horizontal, this latter must not rotate about the pivot A. Mechanically this condition would be realized when the resulting moment of all the forces about A cancel each other.
-Since all those moments act along same direction (perpendicular to the plane of the screen), their magnitudes might be added algebraically.
-Mathematically, one may write:
+To keep the bar horizontal, it must not rotate about the pivot A. Mechanically, this condition is realized when the resulting moment of all the forces about A cancel each other.
+Since all the moments act along the same direction (perpendicular to the plane of the page), their magnitudes can be summed algebraically.
+Mathematically, we have

-MR = MF/A + MP/A = 0
+MR,A = MF,A + MP,A = 0.

-This equation means that the moment of P is opposite to the one of F which was found negative in application 2.7; this implies that the moment of P must be positive leading to a rotation counterclockwise about A. In conclusion, P must be downward having a magnitude calculated by:
+This equation means that the moment of P must be opposite to that of F, which we found was negative in application 2.7.
+This implies that the moment of P must be positive, striving for a counterclockwise rotation about A. Thus, P must be downward and have a magnitude of